angelo-wf/LakeSnes/README.md

 This is a SNES emulator, written in C, mostly as a followup on my [earlier Javascript version](https://github.com/angelo-wf/SnesJs).
 The main drive behind rewriting it in C was C's speed.
 The JS version could barely run at 20 FPS on my system, whereas this C version runs at full speed.

-The intent is for it to be formed as a library, which could then be used in other projects.
+The intent is for the acutal emulation itself to be split off into a library, which can then be used in other projects.
 (Maybe it could be compiled for the web with Emscripten as well, to replace the core from that JS emulator).
+This is not done yet, and as of now a full emulator with basic frontend (using [SDL2](https://www.libsdl.org)) is build.

 Performance, although much better than my JS version, is still quite bad though, especially when compared to emulators like BSNES or SNES9X (it used around 80% of one core whereas SNES9X only used around 15%, on my old hardware).

 ## Compiling

-### MacOS
+### MacOS (plain executable)

 - Install [homebrew](https://brew.sh) (This also install the Xcode CLI-tools, providing clang and make)
 - Install SDL2 with homebrew: `brew install sdl2`